How long would your nail grow in an week!? 🤔 - Discussion on Khushi and Prithviraj sir's work

 :sparkles: Here we also discussed about how to measure nail growth?
 We can measure it by measuring the gap between the nail paint mark and proximal end of nail (nail cuticles) as nail grows for proximal end

-:sparkles: As we were discussing about nail growth and khushi’s work on same @KiranyadavR ma’am asked me to hypothesize how long a nail would grow in a week for different age of male and female
+:sparkles: As we were discussing about nail growth and khushi’s work on same @KiranKalakotiR ma’am asked me to hypothesize how long a nail would grow in a week for different age of male and female

 :sparkles: I have heard that in females nail growth is :chart_with_upwards_trend: faster than males and rate of growth decreases :chart_with_downwards_trend: as we grow old.
 So i made hypothesis accordingly (upper right of whiteboard)